dheerajshenoy/IMGV/README.md

 **IMGV**.
 The Image Viewer no one asked for.
 Written in C++.
 Only for **Linux**.
 With [features](#features) I wanted in my dream image viewer.

+Total lines of code excluding the external libraries (Sol, rapidjson, qmarkdowntextedit) is ~ 4500 lines (source and header file).

 # Table of Contents

 1. [Screenshots](#screenshots)